Event Organiser RESOURCES (2025)

 We are running this project in support of 100 Hours of Astronomy, a global, mass-participation event led by the International Astronomical Union’s Office of Astronomy Outreach (IAU OAO) with the goal of making astronomy accessible to everyone.
 Every year, people in over 60 countries all around the world participate by doing astronomy activities during the 100 Hours period.

-Event organisers will be invited to have a play with our website during a short evaluation period in early September, so you can see how it works and know what to expect (You can also help us identify any glitches!).
-This opportunity will be advertised on the AstroMailbox astronomy communicators’ mailing list.
+We ran a Zoom event on 2 September to show people through the app, and event organisers will have a week to have a go with a special preview site from 2-9 September, so you can see how it works and know what to expect (You can also help us identify any glitches!).
+This opportunity and link will be advertised on the AstroMailbox astronomy communicators’ mailing list.
 If you are not on this mailing list you can email us to request an invitation..

 How to use 100 hours at an event

 If you are running an event, please register it with the IAU.
-We are seeking IAU funding for next year and it will help if we can show more UK participation as a result of this year’s activities.
-Your event will appear on their map on their 100 Hours webpage.
+This year we are supported by IAU funding and it will help if we can show more UK participation as a result.

 People will need three things to participate:

-A decent view of the night sky, dark enough to see the Plough.
+A view of the night sky, dark enough to see the Plough

 Optional extras:

-Display the Event webpage (see below) - this webpage is designed especially for use at events.
+Display the Event map (see below) - this webpage is designed especially for use at events.
 It includes a map, statistics, the url and a QR code.
 If you display this, your attendees will be able to watch as other people add their achievements.
+The map is lovely to watch as you can see everyone’s achievements fly in, and sometimes there are even fireworks!

-Hands-on activities - see below for cheap/easy/branded activities for children 5-12yr that theme in with our 100 Hour challenges .
+Hands-on activities -cheap/easy/branded activities for children 5-12yr that theme in with our 100 Hour challenges .

 ⚠️ Please be aware the 100 Hours activity is not designed to be an entire event all by itself - most people will complete the challenges quite quickly, so the challenges are expected to be run alongside other activities, such as telescope viewing.